 Part 1: It’s what’s on the inside that counts

 Green-lipped mussel oil is a rich source of omega-3 fatty acids, glycosaminoglycans, and chondroitin sulfate, which are all essential for joint health.
-In comparison, salmon oil is also high in omega-3 fatty acids but lacks the important compounds that make green-lipped mussel oil so effective for alleviating joint pain.
+In comparison, salmon oil is also high in omega-3 fatty acids but lacks the important compounds that make green-lipped mussel oil so effective for alleviating discomfort in the joints.

-This is certainly an advantageous supplement for those suffering from joint pain or other related disorders.
-Studies noted by the National Library of Medicine have shown that green-lipped mussel oil has anti-inflammatory effects which can help reduce swelling and pain associated with osteoarthritis.
+This is certainly an advantageous supplement for those suffering from joint discomfort or other related disorders.
+Studies noted by the National Library of Medicine have shown that green-lipped mussel oil has anti-swelling effects which can soothes swelling and pain associated with osteoarthritis.
 The omega-3 fatty acids, glycosaminoglycans, and chondroitin sulfate are all important components of the oil and are not found in salmon oil, making it a superior source for joint health benefits.
 Numerous studies have demonstrated the effectiveness of this supplement for treating arthritis and other conditions.
-Incorporating green-lipped mussel oil into one’s daily regimen is recommended by healthcare practitioners as an effective means of combating joint inflammation.
+Incorporating green-lipped mussel oil into one’s daily regimen is recommended by healthcare practitioners as an effective means of combating joint-related discomfort.

 When it comes to joint health supplements, bioavailability is key.
 Essentially, this refers to how well the body can absorb the nutrients found in a supplement. green-lipped mussel oil is one of the most bioavailable joint supplements on the market, meaning that your body can easily absorb all of its beneficial nutrients.
 Conversely, salmon oil has a lower bioavailability rate, which means that while it contains many of the same beneficial compounds as green-lipped mussel oil, your body may not be able to make full use of them.